 I will explain my approach next.
-2020 looks promising as well, I am at 10 books in January I can definitely push towards 100+ this year.
+2020 looks promising; I am at 10 books in January and can definitely push towards 100+ this year.

-Before starting, I made a habit journal: I listed all my actions during the day, since the moment I woke up.
-I discovered a few habits that I want to give up (checking social media, playing a game that is not very learning-oriented, pretty much all time wasting activities, that don’t fit the person I want to be).
+Before starting, I made a habit journal: I listed all my daily actions from when I woke up.
+I discovered a few habits I want to give up (checking social media, playing a game that is not very learning-oriented, and pretty much all time-wasting activities that don’t fit the person I want to be).
 A few of these released time that I could put into reading.

 Make it obvious

 The question here was: how can I make reading obvious?

 These are the actions I took to make reading an integral part of my day (and life):

 - As a result, I always have an exciting book at hand.
 Always!

 - I have Kindle, Apple Books, Google Books, and Kobo Books on my phone